blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

    * Defaults to false
    */
   disableClose?: boolean
+  /**
-  /**If set to true, the last connected wallet will store in local storage.
+   * If set to true, the most recently connected wallet will store in
-   * Then on init, onboard will try to reconnect to that wallet with
+   * local storage.
+Then on init, onboard will try to reconnect to
-   * no modals displayed
+   * that wallet with no modals displayed
    */
-  autoConnectLastWallet?: boolean // defaults to false /**
+  autoConnectLastWallet?: boolean
+  /**
+   * If set to true, all previously connected wallets will store in
+   * local storage.
+Then on init, onboard will try to reconnect to
+   * each wallet with no modals displayed
+   */
+  autoConnectAllPreviousWallet?: boolean
+  /**
    * Customize the link for the `I don't have a wallet` flow shown on the
    * select wallet modal.